Feyerabend/vm/chip8/README.md

 i.e. easy to get up and running on many environments.

 [^3]: See: https://en.wikipedia.org/wiki/Curses_(programming_library) and https://en.wikipedia.org/wiki/Ncurses.
+Also have a look at ANSI escape codes: https://en.wikipedia.org/wiki/ANSI_escape_code.

 To get going, after downloading, try: